ChristophSheep/christophreif.github.io/cel.md

  * .. has its own memory, but can forget
  * .. can be a group of other cells

 Note: the output could be the input of a cell but not at the same time, only t+1.
 So the output at time t can be the input of a cell at t+1.
 Cells lives in time.

 There are a huge amount of cells that are connected together.

-Connection can be programmed.
+Connections can be programmed.

-Cells are like nerve cells[^3] who produce an output signal from incoming signals from other cells.
+I/O cells are like nerve cells[^3] who produce an output signal from incoming signals from other cells.

+But this i/o cell paradigm has nothing to do with AI or brain stuff.
+I agree with Joseph Weizenbaum who said in the movie [Plug&Pray](http://plugandpray-film.de/inhalt.html) that it is a big mistake that people believe everything can be computed.
+But we can learn from the way our brain is build.
+Like we learned from birds and build areoplanes.

+Basically a computer is an I/O device.
+With inputs like keyboard and mouse and ouputs like screen or speaker.

 ## Simulate